Religion in pre-Islamic Arabia: Cult images and idols

-The worship of sacred stones constituted one of the most important practices of the Semitic peoples, including Arabs.
+The worship of sacred stones constituted one of the most important practices of the Semitic speaking peoples, including Arabs.
 Cult images of a deity were most often an unworked stone block.
 The most common name for these stone blocks was derived from the Semitic nsb ("to be stood upright"), but other names were used, such as Nabataean masgida ("place of prostration") and Arabic duwar ("object of circumambulation", this term often occurs in pre-Islamic Arabic poetry).
 These god-stones were usually a free-standing slab, but Nabataean god-stones are usually carved directly on the rock face.
 Facial features may be incised on the stone (especially in Nabataea), or astral symbols (especially in South Arabia).
 Under Greco-Roman influence, an anthropomorphic statue might be used instead.

 The Book of Idols describes two types of statues: idols (sanam) and images (wathan).
 If a statue were made of wood, gold, or silver, after a human form, it would be an idol, but if the statue were made of stone, it would be an image.

 Representation of deities in animal-form was common in South Arabia, such as the god Sayin from Hadhramaut, who was represented as either an eagle fighting a serpent or a bull.